Cecca/big-data-course/docs/api.rst

     Collects the RDD locally as a ``java.util.Map<K, V>`` object.

     .. warning:: This method requires the driver to have enough memory to store the entire RDD at once. use this method only on small RDDs, otherwise you will get an ``OutOfMemoryError``.

+.. class:: SparkContext

+  .. function:: textFile(path)

+    Reads a text file from the given path, returning its content as a ``JavaRDD<String>`` with one element per line.